My Heroku Postgres instance is running out of temporary space

 To find queries that are generating temporary files, one of the easiest ways is to inspect your database logs.

-Parse your logs looking for Postgres log lines containing "temporary file:".
+Search your logs looking for Postgres log lines containing "temporary file:".
 These log lines are output when the files are cleaned up on exit of the backend that generated the files, and contain the PID of the backend.
-Then, use this PID to search for the originating query, which will also be logged.
+Then, use this PID to search for all the logs from this process that will include the query that's the source of the temporary file creation.

 Via pg_stat_statements